tenghuanhe/PyScript/README.md

 # PyScript

 autologin.py
-- autologin in bitunion
+- Autologin out.bitunion.org

 fob.py
 - Python API for collecting data from Flock of Birds

 saspdf.py
-- downloading all pdf files in a web page
+- Downloading all pdf files in a web page

 mpmcq.py
 - A multi-producer, multi-consumer queue